latentfidelity/oozu/README.md

-# Oozu Arena Prototype
+# Oozu World Prototype

-Oozu is a Discord game bot now powered by **Node.js** and `discord.js`.
+Oozu World is a Discord game bot now powered by **Node.js** and `discord.js`.
 It delivers the same creature collecting and battling experience as the original Python prototype while making it easier to iterate with the modern JavaScript ecosystem.

 ## Features